Glossary of sound laws in the Indo-European languages

 The Indo-European language family comprises a vast number of languages and dialects spoken throughout the world today.
 All of these languages are descended from a common ancestor known as Proto-Indo-European, which scholars estimate was spoken about six thousand years ago.
 This common ancestor has been reconstructed by historical linguists using the comparative method.
-Although there is disagreement about the historical relationship of these languages to each other, this glossary uses the neo-traditional model of Indo-European phylogeny which states the main branches of the family are Albanian, Anatolian, Armenian, Balto-Slavic, Celtic, Germanic, Hellenic, Indo-Iranian, Italic, and Tocharian.
+Sound laws are regular instances of change to a language's phonological system, typically viewed as exceptionless under the Neogrammarian hypothesis.
+For example, the Romance languages, all descended from Latin, each have sound changes that affect the Latin c sound before a front vowel, leading to the pronunciation of /it/ in Italian (cento, 'one hundred'; cielo, 'sky') but /fr/ in French (cent, ciel) and /es/ in European Spanish (cien, cielo).
+By tracking these kinds of changes, linguists can map out the relationships between languages with common origins.

 This glossary provides a list of sound laws that have been formulated by linguists for the various Indo-European languages.
-Any sound law which affects any of the major branches of the Indo-European family or more than one descendant language are included.
+It contains any named sound law which affects any of the major branches of the Indo-European family or more than one descendant language.
+Laws affecting one language may be included if a family has fewer than five well-attested members.
+While it is generally thought that the Anatolian languages broke off first, (Note: See (Kloekhorst 2022) for a survey of positions on this topic.
+Kloekhorst, however, concludes that the Indo-Anatolian position is "virtually proven".) the internal relations of the other widely-accepted subfamilies – Albanian, Armenian, Balto-Slavic, Celtic, Germanic, Hellenic, Indo-Iranian, Italic, and Tocharian – are unclear and the subject of scholarly debate.

 Proto-Indo-European or multiple branches

-Migrations by the Yamnaya culture from around Pontic–Caspian steppe likely spread the Indo-European languages through parts of Europe and Asia during the 3rd millenium BC, which supports the steppe hypothesis in the Proto-Indo-European homeland debate.
+Migrations by the Yamnaya culture from around Pontic–Caspian steppe likely spread the Indo-European languages through parts of Europe and Asia during the 3rd millennium BC, which supports the steppe hypothesis in the Proto-Indo-European homeland debate.